-Once connected, the service will appear on your account’s main dashboard and in the My Services section.
-To access its configuration options, simply click the service name.
+Once connected, the product will appear on your account’s main dashboard and in the My products section.
+To access its configuration options, simply click the product name.

 When the new page opens, select the object you want to manage by clicking its row, which includes a graph thumbnail.
 A “lock” icon in the table row indicates that the protection settings for that domain cannot be modified.